Get the right cover for your trip to Canada

 More extreme sports, like bungee jumping, are less likely to be covered.

-However, if you’re skiing or snowboarding, only 16% of travel insurance policies covered a winter sports trip as standard.
+If you’re skiing or snowboarding, only 11% of annual policies covered a winter sports trip as standard.

 You can take out extra cover for winter sports.
-That way you're covered in case you have an accident, along with extra cover for your ski equipment and pass.
+That way you're covered in case you have an accident while skiing, along with extra cover for your ski equipment and pass.
 We'll ask you if you need it when you're getting quotes with us.

 The UK has no healthcare agreement with Canada, so visitors won’t get free treatment.
 Emergency treatment can be expensive, so make sure your insurance provides a good level of medical cover and includes repatriation to the UK incase you need it for more treatment.